nishanths/albumday/redis/README.md

 To generate production TLS certificates run:

 ```
-FQDN=<server-ip> make -f Makefile.tls
+FQDN=<redis-server-ip> make tls
 ```

+Certificates will be generated in `${OUTDIR}` (see default value in Makefile).

-The generated certificates will be uploaded as part of App Engine deploy.
+The certificates should be uploaded as part of App Engine deploy.
 You will also need to copy the certificates to redis server.